International Transport Workers' Federation v Viking Line ABP

-The Rosella case or the Viking case, it is relevant to all labour law within the European Union (then including UK labour law).
+The Rosella case or the Viking case, it is relevant to all labour law within the European Union (which at the time included UK labour law).
 The decision has been criticised for the Court's inarticulate line of reasoning, and its disregard of fundamental human rights.

-The Rosella was shortly followed by a case on freedom to provide services called Laval un Partneri Ltd v Svenska Byggnadsarbetareförbundet, and by the influential European Court of Human Rights decision in Demir and Baykara v Turkey.
+The Rosella case was shortly followed by a case on freedom to provide services called Laval un Partneri Ltd v Svenska Byggnadsarbetareförbundet, and by the influential European Court of Human Rights decision in Demir and Baykara v Turkey.

 Facts

 Viking Line ABP operated a ship called The Rosella between Estonia and Finland.
 It wanted to operate under the Estonian flag so that it could use Estonian workers on lower wages than the higher Finnish wages for the existing crew.
 The policy of the International Transport Workers' Federation (ITWF) was to oppose such "reflagging" for convenience by companies registering their ship abroad in a low labour cost jurisdiction, when their real seat is in another country.
 The Finnish Seamen's Union, a member of the ITWF, planned industrial action.
-The ITWF told its partners to not negotiate with Viking and hinder its business.
+The ITWF told its partners not to negotiate with Viking and hinder its business.
 Viking Line ABP responded by seeking an injunction in the English courts, claiming that the industrial action would infringe its right to freedom of establishment under TEC art 43, now TFEU art 49.

 The High Court of Justice granted the injunction, but the Court of Appeal of England and Wales overturned the injunction on the balance of convenience.
 It held that there were important issues of EU law to be heard, given that, in the words of Waller LJ, it affected the "fundamental rights of workers to take industrial action".
 So it made a TEC article 234 reference (now article 267) to the European Court of Justice.